-What Are Customer Touchpoints?
-(Plus How to Identify Them)
+What Are Customer Touchpoints and How to Identify Them?

 Today, consumers expect businesses to provide a seamless customer journey from the moment they first interact with a brand.
 In fact, 84% of consumers believe that the experience a company provides is just as important as its offerings.

-In other words, it takes more than an excellent product to get prospects to purchase from you.
+In other words, getting prospects to purchase from you takes more than an excellent product.
 That’s why optimizing your customer touchpoints is more important than ever, ensuring that they pave the way for a frictionless journey for your prospects.

 What are customer touchpoints?